-Italian Language and Culture Language
+Italian Language and Culture

 Ida Giampietro Wilder

-In addition, she was a NY State Education Dept. consultant and writer for Regents exams; co-chair for ACTFL National Standards for Italian; presenter throughout the country on teaching strategies; organizer of yearly trips or exchanges to Italy; writer of curriculum guides levels 1-AP* for Greece Central School District and various articles on the study of Italian and “Seguimi,” a communicative workbook.
-She is a former Italian AP* Task Force member; member of the Development Committee for AP* Italian; reader; current table leader; College Board AP* Consultant.
+In addition, she was a NY State Education Dept. consultant and writer for Regents exams; co-chair for ACTFL National Standards for Italian; presenter throughout the country on teaching strategies; organizer of yearly trips or exchanges to Italy, writer of curriculum guides levels 1-AP for Greece Central School District and various articles on the study of Italian and “Seguimi”, a communicative workbook and a textbook reviewer.

 *College Board®, AP*, Advanced Placement Program* and Pre-AP* are registered trademarks of the College Board.
 Used with permission.